aofarrel/BYOD-to-Terra/README.md

 #### How Paternity Test Works
 **Paternity Test** uses a similiar concept as Gen's parent-child data structure, but instead of linking multiple tables, it just uses one.
 Let's say you wanted to link CRAM and their associated CRAI files.
 Every row in your final paternity test table would represent a CRAM file and its child CRAI file.
 Only one table is created. **Also, although Paternity Test works best with one-child-per-parent situation, you can be applied to any arbitrary number of children.
 This allows you to use Paternity Test to create, for example, a mega table where each row represents a subject (perhaps denoted by a simple text file, or a file containining phenotypic information), plus the subject's associated CRAM file, CRAI file, and VCF file.**

-Combining Paternity Test tables with Gen3 is currently not supported.